phyrenight/Udacity-project-2/README.md

 ## To run program
-navigate to the directory that contains the type `python test.py`
+-navigate to the directory that contains the
+-type `psql -f tournament.sql`
+-type `python tournament_test.py`